redhat-na-ssa/demo-ai-gitops-catalog/docs/ocp.md

 By default all pods in OpenShift run unprivileged (not `root`).
 Thoughtfully allows root privileges on a per project and a case by case basis.

 !!!
 WARNING
-    For security reasons it’s recommended to run as nonroot (default) and update your container to work in this security context.
+    For security reasons it’s recommended to run as non-root (default) and update your container to work in this security context.

 ### Option 1

-Use the “scc-subject-review” subcommand to list all the security context constraints that can overcome the limitations that hinder the container.
+Use the “scc-subject-review” sub-command to list all the security context constraints that can overcome the limitations that hinder the container.

 ```sh
 oc -n <namespace> get deployment <deployment-name> -o yaml | \